enua/gnommeTown/README.md

 Historically in gnomme town, the end of first name is used to know the gnomme gender.
 The names that end up in vocal will be used for females, otherwise is for male.

+As we know, all gnommes has new smartphones well updated with latest version of chrome or firefox.
+Images are being catched and requested only once.

 ## Installation

 This is Angular 10 based project with some lib dependency.